PPMPPHRYSPA/DIANE/rebuttal/Response to Reviewer FfM4.md

 ### References

-<div id="refer-anchor-1"></div>
 [1] Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
 BERT: pre-training of deep bidirectional transformers for language understanding.
-In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, NAACL-HLT, pages 4171–4186, 2019.
+In *Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, NAACL-HLT*, pages 4171–4186, 2019.

-<div id="refer-anchor-2"></div>
 [2] Yu Gu, Robert Tinn, Hao Cheng, Michael Lucas, Naoto Usuyama, Xiaodong Liu, Tristan Naumann, Jianfeng Gao, and Hoifung Poon.
-Domain-specific language model pretraining for biomedical natural language processing.
-ACM Transactions on Computing for Healthcare, 3:1–23, 2021.
+Domain-specific language model pretraining for biomedical natural language processing. *ACM Transactions on Computing for Healthcare*, 3:1–23, 2021.

-<div id="refer-anchor-3"></div>
 [3] Jinhyuk Lee, Wonjin Yoon, Sungdong Kim, Donghyeon Kim, Sunkyu Kim, Chan Ho So, and Jaewoo Kang.
 BioBERT: a pre-trained biomedical language representation model for biomedical text mining.
-Bioinformatics, 36(4):1234–1240, 2020.
+*Bioinformatics*, 36(4):1234–1240, 2020.

-<div id="refer-anchor-4"></div>
 [4] Fangyu Liu, Ehsan Shareghi, Zaiqiao Meng, Marco Basaldella, and Nigel Collier.
 Self-alignment pretraining for biomedical entity representations.
-In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 4228–4238, 2021.
+In *Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies*, pages 4228–4238, 2021.